Pwnzer0tt1/firegex/README.md

 By default firegex will start in a multithread configuration using the number of threads available in your system.
 The default port of firegex is 4444.
 At the startup you will choose a password, that is essential for your security.
-All the configuration at the startup are customizable in [firegex.py](./start.py) or directly in the firegex interface.
+All the configuration at the startup is customizable in [firegex.py](./start.py) or directly in the firegex interface.

 ![Firegex Network scheme](docs/Firegex_Screenshot.jpg)

 ## Functionalities

-- Regex filtering using [NFQUEUE](https://netfilter.org/projects/libnetfilter_queue/doxygen/html/) with [nftables](https://netfilter.org/projects/nftables/) with a c++ file that handle the regexes and the requests, blocking the malicius requests.
+- Regex filtering using [NFQUEUE](https://netfilter.org/projects/libnetfilter_queue/doxygen/html/) with [nftables](https://netfilter.org/projects/nftables/) uses a c++ file that handle the regexes and the requests, blocking the malicius requests.
 PCRE2 regexes are used.
 The requests are intercepted kernel side, so this filter works immediatly (IPv4/6 and TCP/UDP supported)
 - TCP Proxy regex filter, create a proxy tunnel from the service internal port to a public port published by the proxy.
 Internally the c++ proxy filter the request with PCRE2 regexes.
-For mantaining the same public port you will need to open only in localhost the real service.
-(Only TCP IPv4)
+For mantaining the same public port you will need to open only in localhost the real services.
+(Available only on TCP/IPv4)
-- Port Hijacking (not available yet) allow you to redirect the traffic on a specific port to another port.
-Thanks to this you can start your own proxy, connecting to the real service using loopback interface.
+- Port Hijacking allows you to redirect the traffic on a specific port to another port.
+Thanks to this you can start your own proxy, connecting to the real service using the loopback interface.
 Firegex will be resposable about the routing of the packets using internally [nftables](https://netfilter.org/projects/nftables/)

 ## Documentation